mitchcapper/WIN64LinuxBuild/README.md

 - To build debug builds set the env var `BLD_CONFIG_BUILD_DEBUG=1`
 - To generate batch files for building without msys run the build script with the arg "log_full".
 Note you likely need some generated files (like config.h) so these would need to be added along with the normal sources.
 - Generally, when we make changes we try to stage them after so that unstaged work represents things you may have changed.
 The exception is we don't stage config /build files themselves.
 See warning under WARNINGS about the stage behavior.
+- By default if a project uses gnulib we use the latest main branch from the project.
+Sometimes our patches might get out of sink and be unable to apply cleanly until they are updated.
+If this is the case you can still successfully build by running `export BLD_CONFIG_GNU_LIBS_BRANCH=known_ok_gnulib_commit_sha`.
+To figure out what commit to use look at our github action logs for the project you will see in the "Build Package" job a step called "GET GNULIB Success Commit" click it and you should see the commit ID ie: `Found GNULIB Success Commit: 109e2ea1836d171ff2e50df35380aa1926a99dee`

 ## Why don't you add these patches upstream?